nexiality/documentation/release/nexial-core-v2.6.changelog.md

     `id`, `state`.
   - Use [`nexial.web.saveGrid.data.image`](../systemvars/index#nexial.web.saveGrid.data.image) to determine what
     metadata of an image element in the data section to save to CSV.
 Possible choices: `type`, `alt`, `id`, `filename`.
+  - code fix to properly handle data cell that contains a mix of cell text and form element.
 - System variable [`nexial.screenshotAsDesktop`](../systemvars/index#nexial.screenshotAsDesktop): **NEW** System
   variable to allow for desktop screen capturing instead of browser-scoped screen capturing.
 - [`saveDivsAsCsv(headers,rows,cells,nextPage,file)`](../commands/web/saveDivsAsCsv(headers,rows,cells,nextPage,file)):